According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 I’d like to explore this question further and help you better understand their likelihood of getting even with another breed or dog of the same breed.

-It’s all in the behavior of a dog that tells us whether it has the mind of overpowering other dogs.
+It’s all in the behavior of a dog that tells us whether it has the mind to overpower other dogs.
+Here’s all about the temperament of the breed.

 1. Independent Thinkers